bentonow/bento-n8n-sdk/README.md

 ### Send Broadcast

-Queue a draft broadcast for immediate or scheduled delivery.
+Submit a broadcast batch to Bento’s `/batch/broadcasts` endpoint.

 > [!WARNING]
 > This action requires enabling **Confirm Send** to avoid accidental sends.
 Failing to confirm will block execution.

 **Required Parameters:**

-- **Broadcast ID**: Identifier of the draft broadcast
+- **Campaign Name**: Identifier for the broadcast
-- **Audience**: All subscribers, a segment, or specific tags
-- **Send Timing**: Immediate or scheduled
+- **Subject**: Email subject line
+- **Content**: Campaign body (plain text or HTML)
+- **Content Type**: Chooses how Bento renders the content
+- **From Email/Name**: Sender identity displayed to recipients
+- **Confirm Send**: Must be enabled to submit the batch

 **Optional Parameters:**

-- **Subject Override**: Replace the stored subject line
-- **Segment/Tag IDs**: Provide when targeting a subset
-- **Scheduled Send Time**: Required when using scheduled timing
+- **Approved**: Flag the campaign as approved for sending
+- **Inclusive/Exclusive Tags**: Comma-separated tag filters
+- **Segment ID**: Restrict delivery to a specific segment
+- **Batch Size Per Hour**: Limit hourly send volume (defaults to Bento’s setting)

 **Returns:**

-- API response payload including any partial failure errors surfaced by Bento
+- Bento’s API response, including any broadcast objects returned or validation errors

 **Example Use Cases:**

-- Schedule a broadcast directly from an automation workflow
-- Target broadcasts to high-value segments or tagged cohorts
-- Trigger emergency messages while enforcing a confirmation gate
+- Launch ad-hoc campaigns from n8n using Bento’s batch API
+- Enforce hour-based throttling for large broadcasts
+- Target subsets of the audience with inclusive/exclusive tag filters while keeping workflows code-free

 ## Things to Know